-If flow is present during a dry weather outfall inspection, a sample will be collected and analyzed for the required permit parameters listed in Table 6-2.
+If flow is present during a dry weather outfall inspection, a sample will be collected and analyzed for the required permit parameters3 listed in Table 6-4.
 The general procedure for collection of outfall samples is as follows:

-- 1. At least one day prior to outfall sampling, coordinate with G&L Laboratories, Inc. to schedule the laboratory analysis.
-This coordination will include the time of delivery and number of samples expected to be sent for analysis. - 2.
+- At least one day prior to outfall sampling, coordinate with Alpha Analytical (716-783-9291) to schedule the laboratory analysis.
+This coordination will include the time of delivery and/or courier drop-off and number of samples expected to be sent for analysis.
+Confirm with Alpha Analytical if any anticipated hold time issues anticipated. - 2.
 Fill out all sample information on sample bottles and field sheets (see Appendix A for Sample Labels and Field Sheets) - 3.
 Put on protective gloves (nitrile/latex/other) before sampling - 4.
 Collect sample with dipper or directly in sample containers.
-If possible, collect water from the flow directly in the sample bottle.
+If possible, collect water from the flow directly in the sample bottle, or if necessary, use grab jar and pour into the lab sample bottles, so as to not disturb the preservatives in the sample bottles.
 Be careful not to disturb sediments. - 5.
-If using a dipper or other device, triple rinse the device with distilled water and then in water to be sampled (not for bacteria sampling) - 6.
-Use test strips, test kits, and field meters (rinse similar to dipper) for most parameters (see Table 6-2) - 7.
+If using a dipper or other device, triple rinse the device with distilled water and/or then in water to be sampled (not for bacteria sampling) - 6.
+Use test strips, test kits, and field meters (rinse similar to dipper) for most parameters (see Table 6-4) - 7.
 Place laboratory samples on ice for analysis of bacteria and pollutants of concern - 8.
 Fill out chain-of-custody form (Appendix A) for laboratory samples - 9.
-Contact G&L Laboratories, Inc for lab sample pick up - 10.
+Contact Alpha Analytical for lab sample pick up, or drop samples off at laboratory - 10.
 Dispose of used test strips and test kit ampules properly - 11.
 Decontaminate all testing personnel and equipment